wmjordan/Codist/README.md

 ## Navigation Bar

 _Navigation bar_ locates at the top of the code editor window.
 It overrides the original navigation bar.
-When the _Navigation Bar_ is loadeded, it hides two drop-down lists on the original Navigation Bar, but preserves the project drop-down list.
+When the _Navigation Bar_ is loaded, it hides two drop-down lists on the original Navigation Bar, but preserves the project drop-down list.

 Basically, the _Navigation Bar_ serves the same purpose of the original one comes with Visual Studio, displaying symbol information where the caret is placed.